foxsen/zotero-selfhost/README.md

 Overall Zotero is a client/server system with some server components and some client components, both servers and clients rely on some other aiding components.

 The core of server part is dataserver, which provides zotero API services.
-Dataserver is implemented in PHP, structure data is stored in mysql database, while documents and fulltext data are stored using amazon S3 sdk.
+Dataserver is implemented in PHP, structure data is stored in mysql database, while documents and fulltext data are stored using amazon S3 storage or webdav.
 Dataserver uses localstack for SNS/SQS, memcached to cached data to reduce pressure of database server, elasticsearch to support searches, redis to do request rate limit(seems to handle notifications too), and optional StatsD for statistics(I guess).

 There are two types of clients.
 One is the zotero client downloadable from zotero.org.
 It is a native executable built upon XULRunner.
 This client is versatile.
 First, it provides interfaces for us to operate(import/export/edit/search/organize etc.) on our materials and stores local data in a SQLite database(by default in ~/Zotero/).
 Second, it is extensible.
 We can run javascript code in a console(Tools->Developer->Run JavaScript) or write a plugin to interact with the client UI and operate on local data.
 Third, it has a builtin HTTP server to import data from connectors(browser plugin that sense data from web pages).
 Fourth, it provides a word processor integration API.
 Fiveth, it contains a lots of translators that can help to extrace contents from web pages and export them to other formats.
 The other one is web-library that provides browser based interface.
+Note: for API server, web-library is a client using its services; but for users, web-library is a server that providing web base interface for them to use zotero.

 ### important concepts